skiadas/SoftwareDevelopmentPracticumCourse/activities/activity2-5aRefactoringPrimesGeneratorPart2.md

         - Change the outer loop so that `row` begins at 0 and ends at `rowsPerPage - 1`.
         - Run the tests to make sure they still pass.

     d.
-Lastly, fix the stopping condition for each for loop to be a "less-than some value" comparison rather than a "less-than-or-equal-to some value minus one" comparison.
+Lastly, fix the stopping condition for each `for` loop to be a "less-than some value" comparison rather than a "less-than-or-equal-to some value minus one" comparison.
+Run your tests again.

 ## Step 5: Reducing the number of fields